 Outline: Basic Cause Paragraph or Essay

-As we mentioned, the most effect cause-and-effect paragraphs focus on one element: either causes (reasons) or effects (results).
 Take a look at the banana peel above.
-IF you're writing about the causes of somebody slipping on the floor, you should mention the effects (results) in the topic sentence.
+If you're writing about the causes of somebody slipping on the floor, you should mention the effects (results) in the topic sentence.
 For example:

-With more than 9-million Americans are injured and even killed in falls each year, one must work to prevent the three major causes of falls.
+With more than 9-million Americans are injured and even killed in falls each year,

 Below, pick the cause of something important and write the three reasons in order of importance, with the most common cause last.